Some like it hot, but not when it comes to summer food safety

 “Consumers should eat plenty of fruits and vegetables as part of a healthy diet,” said Charlotte Christin, food safety attorney with CSPI.
 “But it’s important to wash your produce carefully before eating it.”

 Raw eggs can result in a problem when used in homemade ice cream and salads.
 CSPI documented over 30 outbreaks from ice cream.
 Twenty-four outbreaks were caused by salads and salad dressings, including such favorites as caesar salad, chicken salad, potato salad and cole slaw.
-Hazards in salad included Salmonella,Campylobacter, E. coli 0157:H7, and the virus Hepatitis A.
+Hazards in salad included Salmonella,Campylobacter,

 “Summertime is a great time for outdoor feasts with friends and family, but you have to take steps to prevent a food disaster,” said Christin.
 “For outdoor cooking at picnics, barbecues, and on camping trips, summertime chefs must remember to keep it cold,keep it clean, and cook it well-done.”